Retropaint/skelform_dev_docs/src/constructing_armature.md

    requires this to accurately calculate the final rotations that bones will take on.

-2. Inverse kinematics is run to calculate the new rotations that the affected bones will use.
+2. Inverse kinematics is run to calculate the new rotations that affected bones will take on.

 3. The bones are reset, and inheritance runs again with the rotations provided by inverse kinematics.